FULRO insurgency: Post-unification of Vietnam

-Vietnamese domination was opposed by FULRO tribesman in the Central Highlands and they continued the fight against the united Vietnamese Communist government after the fall of South Vietnam.
+Despite the FULRO's neutral stance with North Vietnam and even collaborated with the North Vietnamese Army during the battle of Ban Me Thuot in 1975 against the South Vietnamese army which resulted in a decisive NVA victory and subsequent collapse of South Vietnam military in April 1975, relation between them never maintained close.
+After the war, the North Vietnamese leadership failed to keep the promises they made with the indigenous Montagnard tribes in 1960, but reinvigorated Vietnamese colonization of the Central Highlands.
+Frustrated with these grievances, the anticommunist faction of the FULRO reportedly negotiated an arrangement with US officials to continue waging guerrilla warfare against the Hanoi government after the fall of South Vietnam.

 In the novel For the Sake of All Living Things it was noted that both anti-Communist and Communist, Vietnamese in general were fought against by the FULRO mountaineers in the highlands.

-Y Bham Enuol, the chief of FULRO along with 150 other members hid in the French embassy when the Khmer Rouge took over Phnom Penh, however the Khmer Rouge forced the French consul to surrender them all to their custody and had them killed.

-The anti South Vietnam, and anti Communist Vietnam FULRO which fought both the South Vietnamese and the Communist Vietnamese, was given aid and assistance by China via Thailand to fight against the Vietnamese throughout the 70's and 80's while China also backed ethnic minorities in northern Vietnam along the border against the Vietnamese.
+Y Bhăm Êñuôl, the chief of FULRO along with 150 other members hid in the French embassy when the Khmer Rouge took over Phnom Penh, however the Khmer Rouge forced the French consul to surrender them all to their custody and had them killed.
+The anti-South Vietnam, and anti-Communist Vietnam FULRO which fought both the South Vietnamese and the Communist Vietnamese, was given aid and assistance by China via Thailand to fight against the Vietnamese throughout the 1970s and 1980s while China also backed ethnic minorities in northern Vietnam along the border against the Vietnamese.

-China backed the Central Highlands-based FULRO Koho, Rhade, Jarai, and Bahnar fighters to battle the Vietnamese PAVN in the provinces of Dac Lac, Kon Tum, and Gai Lai where Vietnamese military and police stations were assaulted by the fighters.
+China backed the Central Highlands-based FULRO Koho, Rhade, Jarai, and Bahnar fighters to battle the Vietnamese PAVN in the provinces of Daklak, Kon Tum, and Gai Lai where Vietnamese military and police stations were assaulted by the fighters.

-China, North Vietnam ethnic minorities, the FULRO Montagnards, right wing Laotians, Prince Sihanouk, right wing Cambodians under Son Sann, and the Thai were all anti-Communist groups contacted by Truong Nhu Tang who was a member of the Committee for National Salvation which was against the Communist Vietnamese government.
+China, North Vietnam ethnic minorities, the FULRO Montagnards, right wing Laotians, Prince Sihanouk, right wing Cambodians under Son Sann, and the Thai were all anti-Communist groups contacted by Trương Như Tảng who was a member of the Committee for National Salvation which was against the Communist Vietnamese government.

 The FULRO Montagnard fighters received military materials from China in 1980.

 The Trotskyist Fourth International (post-reunification) run Inprecor and Intercontinental Press claimed that the CIA and French were the ones who started FULRO as it attacked Prince Sihanouk and China for their efforts to support FULRO against Vietnam.

 Anti-Vietnamese Laotian organizations and FULRO along with Cambodian (Khmer) organizations were backed by China.

 The culture of the Montagnards was targeted for extermination by the Vietnamese and there were centuries of warfare between the Vietnamese and Montagnards.
 Assault rifles, carbines, rockets, grenades, and ammunition were among the weapons the remaining Montagnard FULRO fighters had in their possession when they gave up the struggle and turned them over to the United Nations in 1992.

 FULRO fighters in the jungles of Mondulkiri who were fighting against the Vietnamese were interviewed in 1992 by Nate Thayer.